Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_pages/about.md

       </a>
     </div>
     <p>
     Hello!
-I am a Statistics master’s student in
+I am a first-year Ph.D. student in Computer Science in
     <a href="https://users.cs.duke.edu/~cynthia/home.html">Prof. Cynthia Rudin</a>'s
     <a href="https://users.cs.duke.edu/~cynthia/lab.html">Interpretable Machine Learning Lab</a>
     at <a href="https://www.duke.edu/">Duke University</a>.